Josh Thomas

 When people say "open source is a gift," they usually mean the final product: a library or application given freely to society, with no expectation of reciprocity.

 I agree with this take on the phrase.
 One of the downsides of releasing software under an open source license is the expectations it can set up for some subset of end users: since they got it for free, they assume that support, bug fixes, and feature requests are also owed to them for free.
-So I like the phrase as a way to reset and recenter the conversation and those expectations.
+So I like the phrase as a way to push back on those expectations.

 However, I want to talk about a slightly different interpretation of the phrase.